VeronikaZarubo/internet-service/README.md

 # internet-service

 An experimental backend including registration, login, main and "Create post" pages.
-The service is written in ejs, css and html and connected to a SQLite database.
+The service is written with ejs, css and html and connected to a SQLite database.

 # Visuals:
 Registration page with error messages: